-The customer survey scores on doing service properly on our Ratings Tables should offer some help in finding a reliable agency, but youll
+The customer survey scores on doing service properly on our Ratings Tables will help you find a reliable agency, but youll quickly form

-quickly form your own opinions by working with an agent.
-A good agent will
+your own opinions by working with an agent.
+A good agent will stay on top

-stay on top of every detail and keep closely in touch until your plans
+of every detail and keep closely in touch until your plans are firmly set.

-are firmly set.
-If an agent does not know the answers to all your questions,
+If an agent does not know the answers to all your questions, he or she

-he or she should know where to find them.
-If an agent is slow to respond,
+should know where to find them.
+If an agent is slow to respond, proposes

-proposes flights that fail to satisfy your travel constraints, inaccurately
+flights that fail to satisfy your travel constraints, inaccurately describes

-You will quickly ascertain whether your agent can give you undivided attention.
+You will quickly ascertain whether your agent provides undivided attention.

 Its not easy for agents to pay attention to you while juggling calls and

-emails from impatient clients and responses from hotels and other travel
+emails from impatient clients along with responses from hotels and other